scalar-labs/scalardl-node-client-sdk/.circleci/README.md

 ### 1. Environment Variables

-Set environment variable on CircleCi by following [this guide](https://circleci.com/blog/new-on-circleci-import-project-environment-variables/).
+Set environment variables on CircleCi by following [this guide](https://circleci.com/blog/new-on-circleci-import-project-environment-variables/).
-The CircleCi environment variables used in this project are:-
+The CircleCi environment variables used in this project are:

 In the [Context](https://circleci.com/gh/organizations/scalar-labs/settings#contexts).
 Current context name is `scalar`.
 <pre>